Associate Head Coach

 During the 2018-19 season, Meason’s assistance with the Commodores paid huge dividends.
 The team established a single-season program record with six tournament victories, including the NCAA Regional Championships in Auburn, Alabama, and Mason Rudolph Championship in Franklin, Tennessee.

-Meason’s contribution also helped Vanderbilt head coach Greg Allen earn SEC Coach of the Year honors for the first time in his long tenure on West End.
+Meason’s contribution also helped Vanderbilt head coach Greg Allen earn SEC Coach-of-the-Year honors for the first time in his long tenure on West End.

 In her first year on campus, Meason helped Allen mentor a young Commodore squad into 2018 NCAA postseason play after the team missed the tournament one year earlier.

-Meason’s career-low round of six-under 66 is second all-time at Georgia.
+Meason’s career-low round of 6-under-par 66 is second all-time at Georgia.
 She posted that score both in the first round of the 2012 Lady Puerto Rico Classic and in the third round of the 2010 Tiger/Wave Invitational.
 Meason also owns two of the top-15 season stroke averages in Georgia history.
 As a junior, she recorded the ninth-best average of 73.28, and as a senior, she posted a stroke average of 73.47, which is 14th on the Bulldogs’ all-time list.

 Following a brief career competing professionally, Meason regained her amateur status in 2015.
 She qualified for the U.S. Women’s Amateur that summer and also helped Georgia win the USGA’s Women’s State Team Championship later in the year.